Guardian Portal

 The official name of the guild is Bastion of Azeroth [BASTN].

-The former name, Canonically Kings [CANON], is retired from active use.
-Guild operations, announcements, branding, recruitment, event naming, Discord structure, and member-facing materials should reflect Bastion of Azeroth [BASTN].
+The former name, Canonically Kings [CANON], is retired.
+Guild operations, announcements, branding, recruitment, event names, Discord structure, and member-facing materials use Bastion of Azeroth [BASTN].

 2. Identity

-Bastion of Azeroth was built on the foundation established under Canonically Kings.
-CANON carried the belief that all are royalty and that shared strength gives the guild its identity.
-BASTN carries that same spirit forward in a new form: not as a throne, but as a stronghold.
+Bastion of Azeroth was built on the foundation laid under Canonically Kings.
+CANON held that all are royalty and that shared strength gives the guild its identity.
+BASTN builds on that: it's a stronghold.

 4. Cultural Standard

-Organized Structure exists to reduce confusion and drift.
+• Organized — Structure exists to cut confusion and drift.

 Section III